What it is

 Things I couldn't find: [list gaps honestly]"

 Then ask ONLY what the search didn't cover.
-Pick from:

 ### Step 1c: IF the user says NO (or nothing found online)